Scouting and Guiding in Australia: History

 Most of the remainders of the Girl Peace Scouts joined the Girl Guides in the 1920s.
 The Tasmanian, South Australia and West Australia Sections of the Boy Scout Association (BSA) are set up in 1920 and 1921.
 The Salvation Army's Life Saving Scouts start up in 1921.
 Norfolk Island Boy Scouts formed in 1922.
 A BSA Section for Victoria is set up in 1923.
 The Methodist Boy Scouts (WA) associated with Boy Scouts Association after 1924.
 Boy Scout's Association, Queensland Section merges with the rest of the BSA.
 The Boys' Brigade (BB) Scouts program ended in 1927 while the Catholic Boy Scouts' Association is formed the same year by the Society of St Vincent de Paul in New South Wales and Queensland.
 With the end of the BB Scouts, St. Enoch's unit becomes a BSA unit.
 Girl Guides under Australia administration were started on Norfolk Island, Christmas Island and the Cocos Islands in 1927.

 The Boy Scout Association wanted their branches to receive monopoly status from the governments so as to control the Scouting movement.
 The BSA sent Overseas Commissioners in the 1920s and 1930s, along with Baden-Powell in 1931 and 1934, to Australia in support of this effort.
 In 1934, the BSA began a move to centralise control over its units by insisting on property being registered in the BSA's name instead of the local Scout Group.
 Also that year, the BSA's Queensland branch constitution was changed to remove State Council's elected local representatives.
 Scout Groups resisted but the BSA used World War II to further the centralisation.

 Norfolk Island Boy Scouts, previously independent, registered with The Boy Scouts Association in May 1930.
 The final Girl Peace Scouts troop in Lindasfarne Tasmania ceased operating in 1935.
 In 1939, St. Enoch's Church, Mount Morgan scouts ceased its registration with the BSA and became independent as the Blue Boy Scouts.
 On 31 August 1932, the AIBS signed an agreement with the BSA of Australia to merge. but the merger was incomplete.
-In June 1943, Sir Leslie Orme Wilson, the Governor of Queensland, resigned as The Boy Scouts Association Chief Scout of Queensland in opposition to a large portion of public donations going towards the many salaries of headquarters staff, making the Chief Commissioner a paid position and its failure to respond to his call for reforms to its centralisation efforts.
+In June 1943, Sir Leslie Orme Wilson, the Governor of Queensland, resigned as The Boy Scouts Association Chief Scout of Queensland in opposition to a large portion of public donations going towards the many salaries of headquarters staff, making the Chief Commissioner a paid position and its failure to respond to his call for reforms to its centralisation efforts that led to the severance of the Mount Morgan Blue Boy Scouts' registration with the BSA.
 He felt it was contrary to the first principles of Scouting but would continue to support the movement.
 Several scouts-in-exile groups get started in the 1940s for eastern European countries with four just for Ukrainians.